lesterlimjj/tp/docs/DeveloperGuide.md

 1. User requests to <u>list persons(UC01)</u>.
 2. User requests to delete a property preference from a person.
-3. MatchEstate updates the usage number of tags used by the person's property preferences.
+3. MatchEstate updates the usage number of tags used by the person’s property preferences.
 4. MatchEstate removes the property preference from the person.
 5. MatchEstate displays a success message.